I might have said Fenton, Missouri at the show open, but I knew it was Ferguson, and I said Ferguson the last time I referenced it.

 This is the kind of stuff we got.

-Whoa, yeah, well, this is just the Bush foreign policy, and this is nothing more than uh George Bush and so forth.
+Whoa, yeah, well, this is just the Bush foreign policy.

-It's just this is an effort to give Obama credit, because he's out there on Saturday blaming Bush for this.
+It's just this is an effort to give Obama credit because he's out there on Saturday blaming Bush for this.

-So if Chuck comes on, remember F. Chuck is the same guy when the NBC News Wall Street Journal approval poll came out last week, one week ago today, shows Obama at a record low 40.
+Remember, F. Chuck is the same guy when the NBC News Wall Street Journal approval poll came out last week, one week ago today, shows Obama at a record low 40.

-F. Chuck didn't Talk about that.
+F. Chuck didn't talk about that.

 F. Chuck talked about how the poll showed that everybody's so mad at Washington and so mad at the Republicans in the House.